Expanding and Developing Mind and Heart

 This is an excellent history of how Buddhism came to the West, including roots of the developing traditions for westerners, the primary teachers, and differences among the traditions.

 • Epstein, Mark.
-Going to Pieces without Falling Apart.
+Going to Pieces without Falling Apart: A Buddhist Perspective on Wholeness .

 Mark Epstien brings understanding of Buddhist practice in light of psychology or western knowledge of good mental health.
 I especially like the way Epstein uses the Four Noble Truths to demonstrate the great value of Buddhist practice to mental health.
 It is a good introduction to an integrated understanding of the four noble truths.